ControlNet-XS: Rethinking the Control of Text-to-Image Diffusion Models as Feedback-Control Systems: Method

-For training we follow the same scheme as the original ControlNet~\cite{Zhang2023_ControlNet} and keep all weights of the generative model frozen, i.e. updating only the weights of ControlNet-XS.
-Because we do not rely on ControlNet-XS being able to approximate a large-scale generative model, we do not need to start from pre-trained weights as initialisation.
-Instead, we initialise all parameter randomly.
-We train two versions of ControlNet-XS, one with edge control and one with depth control.
+As in related works, all weights of the generative model are frozen during training and we only learn the weights of the controlling network.
+Due to our improved design (Type A-C), we do not need the generative power of the controlling network, and hence all parameters are initialized randomly.
+We observe that the zero convolutions (see \Cref{fig:FeedbackControl}c) help to stabilize training.
+We train a separate controlling network for each kind of guidance.
 As training data, we use one million images from the Laion-Aesthetics dataset~\cite{Schuhmann2022_LaionAE}.
-As in ControlNet~\cite{Zhang2023_ControlNet}, we either extract canny-edges, or predict the respective depth maps using MiDaS~\cite{Ranftl2020_Midas}.
-The standard diffusion model objective remains unchanged:

-with the target image $z_0$, the noisy image $z_t$, the timestep $t$, the text conditioning $c_t$ and the control conditioning $c_c$.
+For getting guidance images, we follow ControlNet~\cite{Zhang2023_ControlNet} and extract canny-edges, use ground truth segmentation maps, predict the depth maps with MiDaS~\cite{Ranftl2020_Midas}, or predict human keypoints with OpenPose~\cite{Cao2017_OpenPose}.
+The standard diffusion model objective remains unchanged: with the target image $z_0$, the noisy image $z_t$, the timestep $t$, the text conditioning $c_t$ and the control conditioning $c_c$.